-Even if you’re new to real estate investment in Los Angeles, you’ve heard it a bazillion times: the three most important considerations in buying real estate are location, location, and location.
+Even if you’re new to real estate investment in Riverside, you’ve heard it a bazillion times: the three most important considerations in buying real estate are location, location, and location.
 It’s still true, though, especially when it comes to investment properties.

 A money-making property has to be in a good location.
 And that means, generally, in an area with low crime, low vacancy rates, and good schools and where property values are likely to increase over time.
 A bargain property purchase is not a bargain at all if you can’t get good tenants or find buyers.

 A challenge for many who are new to real estate investment is finding the good deals that promise a healthy return on investment.
 Top agents in Riverside recommend, as a tried-and-true way of finding those affordable properties, going through wholesale dealers.
 Look for properties that are steeply discounted and that will, with some attention, greatly increase in value over time.

 Sure, when you buy wholesale properties, you’ll probably have to do some work on them.
 But the low price gives you the financial wiggle room to make the needed repairs and then sell at a profit later on.
 All you have to do is run the numbers beforehand to make sure the repair and rehab expenses don’t outstrip your potential profit.